OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`rotations <rotation>` in the insert and remove operations.

    B$^+$-tree
-      The most commonly implemented form of B-tree.
+      The most commonly implemented form of :term:`B-tree`.
       A B$^+$-tree does not store data at the :term:`internal nodes <internal node>`, but
       instead only stores :term:`search key` values as direction